 With generous support from Lambeth Council and Surrey County Cricket Club, the Friends fundraised, designed and installed a permanent history display in the park’s new ‘history hut’.
 The history boards were unveiled in December 2021 by local MP, Florence Eshalomi.
 They celebrate the rich history of the park – from Kings and cricket to Charlie Chaplin and the Chartists, pop stars and parakeets.
 Make sure you visit next time your are in the park – located here.

 Restoring all Kennington Park's historic fountains and artefacts would be prohibitively expensive.
 But in 2012, the Friends obtained a grant to design and install interpretive signs for each of the park's old fountains and buildings, showing how they looked in their 19th Century heyday.

-The Friends have published five booklets about the park's rich history, which will be up on this website soon.
-If you'd like to have a copy, they cost just £1 each, and are available from us at email@example.com
+The Friends have published five booklets about the park's rich history.
+If you'd like to have a copy, they cost just £1 each, and are available from us at firstname.lastname@example.org

 Fabulous flower beds

 From grant applications and an appeal to members and supporters in 2010-11, the Friends raised £6k to replant the tired old sunken rose beds running parallel to Kennington Park Road.
 We employed a garden designer to come up with low-maintenance planting that would give colour and variety through the seasons.
 Volunteers from the Friends worked with Lambeth Parks staff and Roots & Shoots to plant the beds.